cmubig/Frida/README.md

 - Heera Sekhr and Jesse Ding for their help in the early stages of designing FRIDA's planning algorithms
 - [Vihaan Misra](https://github.com/convexalpha) for writing a sketch and audio loss functions.
 - Tanmay Shankar for his help with initial installation and fixing the Sawyer robot
+- Kevin Zhang for his incredible help with installation with Franka robot